adventuregamestudio/ags/Windows/README.md

 All of the mentioned libraries should either have MSVC project(s) in their sources, CMake configuration, or at least a Makefile which you could use to create MSVC solution.

-It is important to make sure static libraries have two build configuration set up: one with runtime C library linked dynamically (/MD compilation flag) and another with runtime library linked statically (/MT compilation flag).
+It is important to make sure static libraries have four build configuration set up: a pair with runtime C library linked dynamically (/MD and /MDd compilation flags) and another pair with runtime library linked statically (/MT and /MTd compilation flags).
 These options are be found at the compiler's "Code Generation" property page in the MSVC project settings.
 /MD option is usually default one, so you may need to create second one by hand.

 The reason for having both configurations is explained in the latter section below.